girishten/angular-multipage-demo-with-oidc/src/environments/README.md

 # Build Environments

 Build Environments are intended to build for different environments.
+[Official Documentation](https://angular.io/guide/build).

+It is best if you follow the below pattern.

+    Anything That is Common for across application - Add it to appropriate config file or create new one if needed.
+    Anything That is Common But value changes according to the environment - Add it to appropriate environment file.

 Provided Build Environments added are:

     environment.ts - Uses while running angular locally.
     Dev - Intended to build for DEV Server Environment.